-- Random Effect Spell: Her hyper, "Deploy Bits", allows her to gain +7 to her attack, defense and/or evasion stats, the main caveat being that it's distributed randomly across all three.
+- Random Effect Spell: Her hyper, "Deploy Bits", adds a total of +7 to her attack, defense and/or evasion stats, distributed at random.

 - Red Oni, Blue Oni: She serves as the "blue" to Kae's "red", even though her colour's purple.

 - Seven Is Nana: Nanako has 7 Bits, can give herself 7 additional points to her stats and has a voice line specifically for Chapter 7.

 - What the Hell, Player?: She berates you for taking too long in your turn, So, if she notices you don't roll the die, use cards or do anything, she says "Hey, still thinking?"; after a few seconds she adds "Make it quick.", and just grows more impatient from there.

 - You Gotta Have Blue Hair: Purple hair, to be exact.

 Saki is one of the altered humans under the command of Shifu.
 Her weaponry is music-themed; fighting maracas-shaped grenades, beam energy tambourines, energy waves called cymbals and orange-blue-colored energy spheres called bells.
 She is always seen in thick clothing regardless of the weather and is cheery and enjoys cooking.